JohnCoene/packer/docs/references/npm_fix.md

+# `npm_fix`

-# `npm_fix`: Audit Fix
+Audit Fix

 ## Description

 Scan your project for vulnerabilities and automatically install any compatible updates to vulnerable dependencies.